Wednesday evening, 25°F and cloudy

 “Here’s to getting a better insurance policy,” I said, raising my tequila bottle to return his toast.

-When tagging with action, remove any redundant speech tags: “Here’s to getting a better insurance policy.”
+When tagging with action (a.k.a beats), remove any redundant speech tags: “Here’s to getting a better insurance policy.”
 I raised my tequila bottle.
 The action adequately tags the speech, making the “I said,” redundant.

 “Um, sure,” I shrugged,“I guess I don’t mind.”